Public URL base used when building absolute public URLs

 # the `user` variable is available, which contains the user's attributes

-# retrieved from the `id_token` given by the upstream provider.
+# retrieved from the `id_token` given by the upstream provider and/or through

 #